gisikw/cheerskevin.com/_posts/2018-03-02-responsive-friendly-iframes.md

 ## Dynamic resizing time

 We can use similar tricks to ensure our iframe resizes with the content.
 Only this time, we don't need to rely on `postMessage` and crazy listeners.
-This time, we can size the iframe directly.
+This time, we can set the iframe height directly.
 We'll modify our `onload` script to handle all the logic for us.

-One minor quirk: in some browsers, the body element's clientHeight may use the size of the iframe &mdash; rather than the size of the contents &mdash; when using a friendly iframe.
+One minor quirk: in some browsers, the body element's clientHeight may use the size of the iframe &mdash; rather than the size of its contents &mdash; when using a friendly iframe.
 To combat this, we'll use a top-level wrapper div to  measure the true height of the iframe's contents.

 ```js
 const OUR_SRC = "https://our-own-domain.muwahaha.com";